Luiz-Batata-Guilherme/FiveM-Boilerplate-Lua-React/README.md

-# Boilerplate Resource for FiveM
+# INGLES VERSION - Boilerplate Resource for FiveM

 This project serves as a boilerplate for creating resources for a FiveM server.
 It provides a basic structure and setup to help you get started quickly.